antonia-white/game-base/README.md

 __Mobile Navbar__

   - Once logged in, a user will be able to navigate throughout the website via the navbar.
-  - The navbar consits of the website logo (right) and an expandable burger menu (left) which contains four buttons.
+  - The navbar consist of the website logo (right) and an expandable burger menu (left) which contains four buttons.
 The buttons navigate the user to the games page, genres, page, consoles page, or logout the user.

   ![Mobile Navbar](documentation/testing/mobile-navbar.png)